 IF the victim of abuse is a resident of a long term care facility, contact the

-What is the Ombudsman Program of Northern California?
+What is the Ombudsman Program?

 The Ombudsman program is funded through the Federal Older Americans Act and is administered by the Administration on Aging and The California Department of Aging (CDA).
 Within the CDA, the office of the state long-term care Ombudsman provides policy direction and oversight.
 The program is mandated to identify, investigate and resolve complaints made by or on behalf of residents in long-term care facilities.